vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/layout.md

 - Type: `string`
 - Default: `logo`

-Navbar logo in darkmode, should be absolute path relative to `.vuepress/public` folder.
+Navbar logo in dark mode, should be absolute path relative to `.vuepress/public` folder.

 ### navbarTitle